girder/large_image_wheels/README.md

 - python_javabridge
 - pyvips

-Currently, wheels are built for Python 3.7, 3.8, 3.9, 3.10, 3.11, 3.12.
-Some libraries have older versions for older versions of Python that were built before support for those versions is ended.
+Currently, wheels are built for Python 3.8, 3.9, 3.10, 3.11, 3.12, 3.13, and for architectures x86_64 and aarch64.
+Some libraries have older versions available for older versions of Python that were built before support for those versions was ended.

+This also builds some non-version specific libraries to ensure they have recent dependencies:
+- bioformats

 ## Extras